zama-ai/bounty-program/README.md

 #### How are bounties reviewed?
 Every bounty solution is reviewed as a code submission.
 If the code does not meet the quality or the performance expected, the proposition will be rejected, or partially rewarded.
 If a bounty is not solved during a specific season, it can be kept open for the next one.

+#### What is the reward?
+Each bounty created by the team at Zama is attributed a total envelop of €15,000 for rewards.

+#### 🥇Best submission: up to €10,000.
+To be considered best submission, a solution must be efficient, effective and demonstrate a deep understanding of the core problem.
+Alongside the technical correctness, it should also be submitted with a clean code, clear explanations and a complete documentation.

+#### 🥈Second-best submission: up to €3,500.
+For a solution to be considered the second best submission, it should be both efficient and effective.
+The code should be neat and readable, while its documentation might not be as exhaustive as the best submission, it should cover the key aspects of the solution.

+#### 🥉Third-best submission: up to €1,500.
+The third best submission is one that presents a solution that effectively tackles the challenge at hand, even if it may have certain areas of improvement in terms of efficiency or depth of understanding.
+Documentation should be present, covering the essential components of the solution.

 #### I have more questions, where can I contact the Zama team?
 You can either write us at: bounty@zama.ai or ping us on the dedicated discord channel [here](https://discord.fhe.org).